nrctkno/PathToMachineLearning/LLMs/001_ollama/README.md

-# Ollama
+# 🦙 Ollama

-## Intro
+## 🏁 Intro

 Let's start easy.

-https://ollama.com/ download Ollama, which enables us to download and use many models in a docker-like environment.
+Download ollama from https://ollama.com/, which enables us to download and use many models in a docker-like environment.

 Now we can download any of the models available at https://ollama.com/library .
 We'll use [llama2](https://ollama.com/library/llama2) as example: